BardicDefense/purple-hack/README.md

 - **Scrollcase (M)**: Each holds up to 10 spell levels in spell scrolls.
 - **Shovel (L)**: Excavating tool doubles as an improvised medium weapon.
 - **Sledgehammer (L)**: Excavating tool doubles as an improvised medium weapon.
-- **Torch (M)** Burns for 1 hour, illuminating a 40' radius.
+- **Torch (M)**: Burns for 1 hour, illuminating a 40' radius.
 Will remain lit if dropped to the ground or thrown.
 Can be used as a small weapon without dousing it; some targets take further damage due to the fire.
 Also useful to burn away rot grubs, green slime, and webs.
 - **Twine ball (100') (S)**: Can hold no more than 10 lbs of weight before snapping.
 - **Vial (S)**: Glass.
 Holds 4 oz of liquid.